Traditional BSN Pathway | Admissions

 Prerequisites taken at another institution

-Prerequisite courses taken at other institutions must be considered direct equivalents to the Ohio State courses listed above in order to meet corresponding prerequisite requirements.
+Prerequisite courses taken at other institutions must be direct equivalents to the Ohio State courses listed above in order to meet corresponding prerequisite requirements.
 To determine if a course completed at another institution will transfer as a direct equivalent, you can refer to Transferology, a web resource containing transfer information for courses offered at colleges or universities.
 You can also review the transfer credit charts created by the Office of Graduate and Professional Admissions.
 If you are unable to locate your courses through these two resources, please email the Office of Graduate and Professional Admissions at gpadmissions@osu.edu to request assistance with evaluating your courses.
-All prerequisite courses completed outside of Ohio State are reviewed by the Office of Graduate and Professional Admissions.
+All prerequisite courses completed at other institutions are reviewed by the Office of Graduate and Professional Admissions.
 The College of Nursing is not involved in these determinations.

 You are responsible for verifying that all the prerequisite courses taken (or planned) satisfy prerequisite requirements.